MaksymRudnyi/LeetCode-Solutions-Explanations-JavaScript/Easy/1. Two Sum/Readme.md

 #### Complexity Analysis
 * Time complexity : O(n).
 We traverse the list containing nn elements exactly twice.
 Since the hash table reduces the look up time to O(1), the time complexity is O(n).
 * Space complexity : O(n).
 The extra space required depends on the number of items stored in the object, which stores exactly n elements.

+### Approach 3: One-pass Hash Table
+* Time complexity : O(n).
+We traverse the list containing nn elements only once.
+Each look up in the table costs only O(1) time.
+* Space complexity : O(n).
+The extra space required depends on the number of items stored in the Map object, which stores at most nn elements.